a-newcomer/vue-temp/README.md

 # vue-temp
-A quick exploration of vue.js for Goodbeast test - converting Fahrenheit to Celsius, and changing background colors according to the temperature range.
+A quick exploration of vue.js for Goodbeast hiring test - converting Fahrenheit to Celsius, and changing background colors according to the temperature range.